skychil/kombol/README.md

   * Combos didn't work with home row mods, record macro keycodes, or tap dance keys, and this was not well documented
     * [A possible workaround from precondition](https://precondition.github.io/home-row-mods#using-mod-taps-in-combos)
     * Once QMK allows home row mods and combos on the same key, I will likely update my mod locations

+  * There is only one global COMBO_TERM setting
+    * A specific COMBO_TERM for each combo would be ideal

 </details>